-For the areas we can't reach in icy and snowy weather, we provides grit bins to assist the local community (on a self-help basis).
+For the areas we can't reach in icy and snowy weather, we provide grit bins to assist the local community (on a self-help basis).
 This includes roads and footpaths which are not on Primary Routes or Priority 1 and 2 footways.
 Bins are also provided at known trouble spots, including steep hills and sharp bends.
-If your grit bin is empty, you can request a refill online by clicking here or by phoning 03451 55 00 11.
+If your grit bin is empty, you can request a refill online by clicking here.
 We will normally be out within five working days.

 The Winter Gritting and Snow Clearing Services Policy is the means by which Fife Council seeks to provide an effective and efficient winter gritting and snow clearing service, to negate the effects of bad weather and road conditions which have the potential of causing delays and posing hazards for all road users.